Koch reaction: Catalyst usage and variations

-Industrial large scale application of the Koch reaction using strong mineral acids is complicated by equipment corrosion, separation procedures for products and difficulty in managing large amounts of waste acid.
-Several acid resins and acidic ionic liquids have been investigated in order to discover if Koch acids can be synthesized in more mild environments.
+Standard acid catalysts are sulfuric acid or a mixture of BF3 and HF.

 Although the use of acidic ionic liquids for the Koch reaction requires relatively high temperatures and pressures (8 MPa and 430 K in one 2006 study), acidic ionic solutions themselves can be reused with only a very slight decrease in yield, and the reactions can be carried out biphasically to ensure easy separation of products.

 A large number of transition metal catalyst carbonyl cations have also been investigated for usage in Koch-like reactions: Cu(I), Au(I) and Pd(I) carbonyl cations catalysts dissolved in sulfuric acid can allow the reaction to progress at room temperature and atmospheric pressure.
 Usage of a Nickel tetracarbonyl catalyst with CO and water as a nucleophile is known as the Reppe carbonylation, and there are many variations on this type of metal-mediated carbonylation used in industry, particularly those used by Monsanto and the Cativa processes, which convert methanol to acetic acid using acid catalysts and carbon monoxide in the presence of metal catalysts.

+Because of the use of strong mineral acids, industrial implementation of the Koch reaction is complicated by equipment corrosion, separation procedures for products and difficulty in managing large amounts of waste acid.
+Several acid resins and acidic ionic liquids have been investigated in order to discover if Koch acids can be synthesized in more mild environments.